-Ray Clarke of the Pacific Islands Research Office (NMFS-PIRO) asked about the lack of other sources of estimates of natural mortality for two key assessments, bigeye and yellowfin.
+Ray Clarke of the Pacific Islands Research Office (PIRO) asked about the lack of other sources of estimates of natural mortality for two key assessments, bigeye and yellowfin.
+Mr. Langley replied that for these two species, they believe a strong age-specific trend in natural mortality based on external results from tagging data.
+The model has delivered contrary trends, so for yellowfin and bigeye, they have gone back to fixing age-specific pattern of natural mortality.

-Langley replied that, for these two species, it is believed that there is a strong age-specific trend in natural mortality based on external results from tagging data.
-The model has delivered contrary trends, so they have gone back to fixing age-specific patterns of natural mortality for yellowfin and bigeye.
-Because of the selectivity of the fishery with the taking of larger fish, even with low end or high end scenarios, the fishery is still taking just the cream off the top and a component not vulnerable to the fishery still exists that is able to replenish the stock.
+Because of the selectivity of the fishery with the taking of larger fish, even with a low end or high end scenarios, the fishery is still taking just the cream off the top and there still exists the component not vulnerable to the fishery that is able to replenish the stock.

-Dalzell asked if tagging might aid in getting better estimates of natural mortality.

-Langley said tagging data does provide some information on natural mortality, and, if the underlying age composition were better known, it would provide a better indication of what the natural mortality might be.
+Mr. Dalzell asked if tagging might aid in getting better estimates of M?
+Mr. Langley said tagging data does provide some information on M and if the underlying age composition was better known, it would provide better indication of what the M might be.